tawseefnabi/assignment/README.md

 NOTE: no db or state management has been used. data is stoed in array for testing ourpose onlu. we can integrate different db in backend to save data

-things which needs improvement:
+## things which needs improvement:

  - css framework like tailwind need to added for better UI
- -
+ -  using redux or saga ro store data in  ui